hidegi/MT3-library/README.md

 The root-structure of a BTO-file is always a tree and can never be a list,\
 unlike JSON, where the root-structure can either be an array or a structured-object.

-The compression strategy used is the Fast-ZLIB-Compression.
+To reduce disk storage of a file, BTO files use zlib's fast compression strategy.
+Read more about zlib here: https://www.zlib.net

 ## Data Types
-The BTO-format has knowledge of 17 different types of data that can be written to disk:\
+The BTO-format has knowledge of 17 different types of data that can be stored in a tree:\
 numeric values, strings, trees and lists.

 Here an overview about the individual data types: